-This article will tell you a bit about the objects from the Ulster Museum collections relating to the Easter Rising and Kathleen Lynn’s involvement in the events.
+This article will tell you about the objects from the Ulster Museum collections relating to the Easter Rising and Kathleen Lynn’s involvement in the events.
 What was the Easter Rising?
 Who was Kathleen Lynn?
 Where is the Easter Rising exhibit in the Ulster Museum?
 What collections does the Ulster Museum have on display?
 All your answers will be answered below.

 Where is the Ulster Museum?

 Want some ideas on how to make the most out of your trip to the Ulster Museum?
-Check out our guide to visiting museums for tips, ideas, and fun activities to add to your visit, linked here
+Check out our guide to visiting museums for tips, ideas, and fun activities to add to your visit, linked here.

 What is in the Ulster Museum Collections?

-Spread over four floors, the Ulster Museum collections contain categories of objects separated into zones.
-The three main zones which make up the Ulster Museum are the History Zone, the Art Zone, and the Nature Zone.
+The Ulster Museum’s collections are spread over four floors and contain categories of objects separated into zones.
+The three main zones are the History Zone, the Art Zone, and the Nature Zone.

 What is the 1916 Easter Rising?

-One such song tells the sad story of Joseph Plunkett and his wife Grace who married the night before his execution in Kilmainham Gaol.
+One such song tells the sad story of Joseph Plunkett and his wife Grace, who married the night before his execution in Kilmainham Gaol.
 The story of Grace and many others were remembered from the Easter Rising as added to rising discontent with British rule in Ireland.

 Learn more about the story and song of ‘Grace’, here.

 The story of the Easter Rising is not only a story of men as many women, such as Grace Gifford, played a role in the events or how they were remembered.
 Women such as Constance Markievicz were politically active and involved in the rising.
 Constance was also later the first woman offered a seat in Westminster (in the British government) but never took her seat.
-Another key woman from the easter Rising is Kathleen Lynn, whose medal is part of the Ulster Museum collections.
+Another critical woman from the easter Rising is Kathleen Lynn, whose medal is part of the Ulster Museum collections.

 Who Was Kathleen Lynn?